coveo/source.coveo.com/_posts/2019-01-22-popular-results-when-no-results.md

   margin-bottom: 0;
 }

-/* Ensure empty pagers are taking no vertical space */ .coveo-no-results .CoveoPager {
+/* Ensure empty pagers are not taking any vertical space */ .coveo-no-results .CoveoPager {
   display: none;
 }